-Entry Deadline: Tuesday, July 18, 10:00 a.m. - Noon
+Entry Deadline: Tuesday, July 15, 10:00 a.m. - Noon

-Judging Time: Wednesday, July 18, after 4-H Floriculture, Crops and Garden at 1:30 p.m.
+Judging Time: Tuesday, July 15, after 4-H Floriculture, Crops and Garden at 1:30 p.m.
+Release Time: Saturday, July 19, 12:00 p.m. - 2:30 p.m.

-- 1. Any exhibitor removing exhibits prior to release time will forfeit all premium money. - 2.
-All products displayed must have been produced in this year.
+1. Any exhibitor removing exhibits prior to release time will forfeit all premium money.

+- 2. All products displayed must have been produced in this year.
 Exception soybean seed - 3.
 Only one exhibit may compete for a prize from a single farming unit.
 Exception 4-H members may make entries in competition against their parents, if duly enrolled in the project. - 4.
 Corn and sorghum exhibits should be past the dough stage. - 5.
-The right is reserved to plug melons. - 6.
-Use a sturdy plate, bowl or container that will support the weight of the produce.
-Plates, bowls and/or containers will NOT be provided. - 7.
-Crops placed in a one-gallon jar must have a secure lid on the jar. - 8.
-A Champion and Reserve Champion will be selected in Fruits & Vegetables, as well as Farm Crops.
+The right is reserved to plug melons.

+6. Use a sturdy plate, bowl or container that will support the weight of the produce.
+Plates, bowls and/or containers will NOT be provided.

+7. Crops placed in a one-gallon jar must have a secure lid on the jar.

+8. A Champion and Reserve Champion will be selected in Fruits & Vegetables, as well as Farm Crops.